 Chief Medical Officer

-Babaian is Professor and Senior Medical Director.
+Babaian is Professor Emeritus and Chief Medical Officer.
 Prior to serving in this role, Babaian was Professor of Surgery in the Department of Urology, Director of the Prostate Detection Clinic and the Blanche Bender Professor in Cancer Research at the University of Texas MD Anderson Cancer Center.

 Upon completion of his degree in medicine from Georgetown University, Babaian completed his internship at the University of Wisconsin and his residency at the University of Wisconsin and the University of North Carolina.
 Additionally, Babaian completed a three-year fellowship in Urologic Oncology.

-Babaian practiced urologic oncology exclusively for over 20 years and has authored or co-authored more than 200 scientific publications the majority of which focus on prostate cancer and currently serves as a committee member on the NCCN Prostate Cancer Panel.
+Babaian practiced urologic oncology exclusively for over 25 years and has authored or co-authored more than 200 scientific publications the majority of which focus on prostate cancer.
+During that time, he was Chair of the NCCN Prostate Cancer Detection Panel.
 He has a wide range of experience in the early detection, diagnosis, staging and management of prostate cancer and is experienced in the technique of cryosurgery and has utilized this modality in the treatment of prostate cancer both as primary therapy and as salvage following radiation therapy.
-His research interest focuses on prostate tumor markers and prediction models.
+His research interest focused on prostate tumor markers and prediction models.

 Beran graduated from Karolinska Institute Medical School in Stockholm, Sweden with both M.D. and Ph.D. degrees.
 He completed his internship and residency training at Karolinska Hospital in Stockholm and MD Anderson Cancer Center fellowship program in Developmental Therapeutics from 1978-1980.
 After a short time as Assistant Professor of Medicine in charge of bone marrow transplantation for the Department of Hematology, Karolinska Hospital, Beran joined the staff of MD Anderson Cancer Center as Associate Professor and subsequently Professor of Medicine in the Department of Hematology/Leukemia, where he actively pursued both laboratory and clinical research until his retirement in 2008.
 Throughout his entire career, his commitments included preclinical laboratory research focused on the significance of leukemia biology for patient outcome, mechanisms of resistance to antileukemic agents and testing of new antileukemic drugs.